Celebrating the transformative impact of Latinx communities in New York City

 • No one wants to be an artist, but everyone wants to be paid for his work. - Franz Kafka

-Cuarto Oscuro is created by Lucia della Paolera and Seth Tillett, with Lorenzo Bueno, Nicole Fernandez, Michael Guidetti, and Justine Lugli.
+Cuarto Oscuro is created by Lucia della Paolera and Seth Tillett, with Adrien de Mones, Nicole Fernandez, Michael Guidetti, Justine Lugli, and Sandie Luna, featuring Jhonny Alberto Sinisterra Ruiz, Ingrid Garza, Johana Maldonado, Adrián Pérez, David Rosales, and Shirley Carabali Piedrahita.
 The project is realized with the generous support of the Clemente Center, Tenement Museum, International Center of Photography, Joel Fitzpatrick Studio, and Bronx-based LxNY partner and co-producer ID Studio Theater.

 Cuarto Oscuro is part of a large theater work called FOUNDER, scheduled for full performance in the fall of 2025.